 4.2 Chairperson

-The participating committee members shall elect the Chair and Vice Chair.
+The participating committee members shall elect the Chair, whose appointment shall be ratified by the Executive Committee, by simple majority.
+If the Committee is unable to agree and elect a Chair, the Executive Committee will appoint a Chair.

+The participating committee members may elect a Vice-Chair; this appointment does not require ratification by the Executive Committee.

 4.3 Secretary

-The secretariat of the Committee shall be provided by the APAC Secretary or a delegate.
+The secretariat of the Committee shall be provided by the APAC Secretariat.

 4.4 <<Competence of Committee members>>